SEND

 Roles and Responsibilities

-SENDCo and Manager of Medical Needs - Mrs Sharon Durler
+SENDCo and Manager of Medical Needs - Mrs Durler

-Manager Responsible for Pupil Premium Grant & Funding – Emma Gerry (Headteacher)
+Manager Responsible for Pupil Premium Grant & Funding – Mrs Gerry (Headteacher)

 Storing and Managing Information